rouvinerh/tp/docs/DeveloperGuide.md

 3. `Validation.validatePeriodInput()` is called to validate each parameter.
 Once valid, correct parameters are used to construct a new `Period` object.

 4. If end date is absent, the `Period` constructor adds the newly created object into `HealthList.PERIODS`.
-Else, the `PERIOD.get(period)` is called to retrieve the latest period input and update end start using `updateEndDate()` method.
+Else, the `PERIOD.get(period)` is called to retrieve the latest period input and update end date using `updateEndDate()` method.
    - If the `HealthList.PERIODS` is not empty, `setCycleLength()` will be called to calculate the cycle length.

 5. The `Period` object is passed to `Output.printAddPeriod()` and a message acknowledging the successful adding is printed to the screen.